crazii/SBEMU/README.txt

 The command line options format is `/OPTION[VALUE]`, there's NO space, or ':' or '='.
 If 'VALUE' is not present, then VALUE equals 1, to make it easy on simple switches.

+NOTE: after SBEMU installs, you can change them by a another run of SBEMU with new changed options.

 /?: Show a brief description on the command line options.

 /A: Specify the SB base IO address, usually 220 will work, i.e. /A220, default: 220

-/I: SB interrupt request number, valid values: /I5 or /I7. if one is not working properly due to hardware conflicts,
+/I: SB interrupt request number, valid values: /I5, /I7 /I9. if one is not working properly due to hardware conflicts,
     you may try to use another one.
 Default: 7

 /D: DMA channel of SB used, valid value: 0,1,3. usually /D1 works fine.
-    To get maximum compatibility, /D0 is not recommended becuase DMA channel 2 is for legacy floppy disk controller, and should be avoided.
+    To get maximum compatibility, /D2 is not recommended becuase DMA channel 2 is for legacy floppy disk controller, and should be avoided.

 /H: 16 bit "high" DMA channel for SB16/AWE, usually 5, 6, or 7. default: /H5.